-For MySQL versions prior to 5.0, the corresponding backup product is the InnoDB Hot Backup product, which is the ancestor of MySQL Enterprise Backup.
-InnoDB Hot Backup continues to be compatible with MySQL 5.0, 5.1, and 5.5, with the exception of InnoDB tables in the Barracuda format.
+For MySQL versions prior to 5.0, the corresponding backup product was the InnoDB Hot Backup product, which was the ancestor of MySQL Enterprise Backup.
+InnoDB Hot Backup continues to be compatible with MySQL 5.5, 5.1, and 5.0, with the exception of InnoDB tables in the Barracuda file format; to use InnoDB Hot Backup, all InnoDB tables must use the Antelope file format.
 For compatibility information, see the InnoDB Hot Backup documentation.